aatreyasengupta/Prediction-of-Stipend/README.md

 # Prediction-of-Stipend
 Prediction of stipend based of research experience.
-Simple linear regression model.
+It is built on hypothetical data avalaible on Kaggle.
+Algorithm used - Simple Linear Regression